newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor.html.markdown

 * `verify_ssl` - (Optional) Monitor should validate SSL certificate chain.
 * `period` - (Required) The interval at which this monitor should run.
 Valid values are EVERY_MINUTE, EVERY_5_MINUTES, EVERY_10_MINUTES, EVERY_15_MINUTES, EVERY_30_MINUTES, EVERY_HOUR, EVERY_6_HOURS, EVERY_12_HOURS, or EVERY_DAY.
 * `status` - (Required) The run state of the monitor.
 * `location_public` - (Required) The location the monitor will run from.
 Valid public locations are https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/administration/synthetic-public-minion-ips/.
-Exactly one of either locations_public or location_private is required.
+Exactly one of either `locations_public` or `location_private` is required.
 * `location_private` - (Required) The location the monitor will run from.
-See [Nested location_private blocks](#nested-location-private-blocks) below for details.
-Exactly one of either locations_public or location_private is required.
+Exactly one of either `locations_public` or `location_private` is required.
 * `name` - (Required) The human-readable identifier for the monitor.
 * `uri` - (Required) The uri the monitor runs against.
 * `type` - (Required) THE monitor type.
 Valid values are `SIMPLE` and `BROWSER`.